coreos/fedora-coreos-streams/ISSUE_TEMPLATE/stable.md

 ## Refresh metadata (stream and updates)

+- [ ] Wait for all releases that will be released simultaneously to reach this step in the process
 - [ ] Go to the [rollout workflow](https://github.com/coreos/fedora-coreos-streams/actions/workflows/rollout.yml), click "Run workflow", and fill out the form

 <details>